Lapatinib (By mouth)

 TykerbThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to lapatinib or you are pregnant.
+Do not use it if you had an allergic reaction to lapatinib, or if you are pregnant.

 How to Use This Medicine: